japila-books/spark-sql-internals/docs/spark-sql-JDBCOptions.md

 ! `false`
 ! [[truncate]][[isTruncate]] (used only for writing) Enables table truncation

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-CreatableRelationProvider, write the rows of a structured query (a DataFrame) to a table>>

 ! `sessionInitStatement`
 !
 ! [[sessionInitStatement]] A generic SQL statement (or PL/SQL block) executed before reading a table/query

-Used exclusively when `JDBCRDD` is requested to <<spark-sql-JDBCRDD.adoc#compute, compute a partition>>.
+Used exclusively when `JDBCRDD` is requested to <<spark-sql-JDBCRDD.md#compute, compute a partition>>.

 ! `upperBound`
 !
 ! [[upperBound]] Upper bound of the partition column

-Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.adoc#createRelation-RelationProvider, create a BaseRelation>> for reading
+Used exclusively when `JdbcRelationProvider` is requested to <<spark-sql-JdbcRelationProvider.md#createRelation-RelationProvider, create a BaseRelation>> for reading

 ! `url`
 !